 Homeowners should avoid using a steam cleaner on their tile floors.
 One reason for this is that steam can loosen grout and other adhesives.
 Two, steam is dangerous and can risk injury to the skin and eyes!
 Instead, use hot water, baking soda, and vinegar to remove ingrained dirt from floor tiles.

 Start by adding hot water to a bucket and using a clean mop to apply the water to the floor.
 Next, add hot water and white vinegar to a spray bottle in a 50-50 mix.
-Let this solution sit for about five minutes and then remove with a damp mop.
-Lastly, apply peroxide to tough stains and wipe off, for a thorough clean.
+Let this solution sit for about five minutes, and then remove it with a damp mop.
+Lastly, apply peroxide to tough stains and wipe them off for a thorough clean.

 Note, if this doesn’t clean your floors thoroughly, repeat the process but use a scrub brush instead of a damp mop.
 Ensure you rinse and extract all your cleaners off the floor.
 Consequently, they should be sparkling clean and look like new.

 Pine-Sol is safe for ceramic tile; however, it can eat away at grout between those tiles!
 In turn, avoid diluting Pine-Sol in a bucket and using it over the entire floor.
 Instead, make up a small mixture and dab it on dirty areas with a rag.

 Afterward, ensure you rinse all the Pine-Sol off the floor.
-You might also want to use hot water to rinse, to ensure a thorough clean.
+You might also want to use hot water to rinse to ensure a thorough cleaning.
 Additionally, hot water can reduce the smell of Pine-Sol, which many homeowners find to be somewhat overpowering.